KDE/documentation-docs-kdenlive-org/glossary.rst

       Lists all the clips and assets that are associated with the project.
 Referred to as the 'Project Tree' in earlier versions.
 See the chapter :doc:`Project Bin</project_and_asset_management/project_bin>`.

    Project Settings
       Defines the format (dimensions, aspect ratio, frames-per-second setting) of the project through the choice of profile or :term:`preset`, which working directory to use, how many video and audio tracks there are initially, and which profile to use for previews.
-Stores meta data for your project (e.g. title, author, copyright information).
+Stores metadata for your project (e.g. title, author, copyright information).
 See chapter :doc:`Project Settings</project_and_asset_management/project_settings>`.

    Profile
       For rendering see :term:`preset`, for project see :term:`project settings`